huangfeng/docs/data/api/powerarray_remove.md

 	removes an element from the array

 @params:
-- value		any		the element value
+- value		mixed		the element value